What is CouponDropDown?

 Windows 7 users:

-After uninstalling CouponDropDown adware, scan your computer for any remaining unwanted components or possible malware infections.
-Recommended malware removal software.
+After uninstalling the potentially unwanted program (which causes CouponDropDown ads), scan your computer for any remaining unwanted components or possible malware infections.
+To scan your computer, use recommended malware removal software.

 Video showing how to remove potentially unwanted browser add-ons: